roshu48/roshu48/README.md

 ## Looking For

-Software Engineering opportunities where I can build scalable software, solve real-world problems, and grow as an engineer.
+Currently open to Software Engineer positions (backend, full‑stack, or platform engineering).
+I enjoy building scalable services, improving reliability, and delivering measurable product value.
+Open to remote and hybrid roles—available to start immediately / with standard notice.

 ## Connected as